- Home

 In 1999, Lt.
 Squires was hired by the Beaufort Police Department as a patrolman III and was promoted to patrol sergeant in 2002.
 As a patrol sergeant he also focused on the department’s crime watch groups and police boat operations.
 In 2012, Lt.
 Squires was promoted to the position of lieutenant.

 Lt.
-Charles Raley (Investigations)
+Trish Mendicino (Investigations)

 Early career